5sControl/5sControl.github.io/inventory-tracking/index.md

 <li>automatic ordering for just-in-time deliveries.</li>
 </ul>

-<strong>Plug-in Min-Max to 5controlS platform to start monitoring your inventory level!</strong>
+<strong>Plug-in Inventory control to 5controlS platform to start monitoring your inventory level!</strong>
 <br><br>
-Learn more about Min-Max on the <a href="https://5controls.com/solutions/inventory-control">5controlS website</a>.
+Learn more about Inventory control on the <a href="https://5controls.com/solutions/inventory-control">5controlS website</a>.